Zach Pascal Player Prop Bets for NFL Week 17 | Indianapolis vs. Las Vegas 1/2/2022

 Recent Performances

-- Pascal did not have a catch in last week's game against the Cardinals.
+- Pascal did not record a catch in last week's game against the Cardinals.

-- Pascal has hauled in two passes (five targets) for 29 yards (9.7 per game) over his last three games.
+- Pascal has two receptions (on five targets) for 29 yards during his last three games, averaging 9.7 yards per game.

 Pascal's Indianapolis Teammates